sammyschneider/Finder_Frontend/README.md

 Link to live site: https://fnder.netlify.app/

-Full-Stack Food app inspired by Tinder.
-"The Tinder for food".
+Full-Stack Food app inspired by Tinder -- "The Tinder for food".
 Users can swipe on food around them to see what they are craving!

 Stack: Backend --> Python/Django, Frontend --> React, Database --> PostgreSQL